MasonDeMelo/hangman/README.md

 This is a very quick-and-dirty implementation, but it allowed me to get my feet wet with VUE.
 Hopefully I'll have the time to polish this up a bit, there are plenty of features I'd like to add and the UI could definitely use an overhaul.

+Of particular note is that there's no database, and the 'secret' word is the same every time.